dhrosa/circuitpython_tool/docs/source/generated_cli_docs.rst

    circuitpython-tool devices [OPTIONS] [QUERY]

+.. rubric:: Description

+List all connected CircuitPython devices.

+If ``QUERY`` is specified, only devices matching that query are listed.

 .. rubric:: Options
 .. option:: --save fake_device_save_path, -s fake_device_save_path

-   If set, save devices to a TOML file for later recall using the --fake-devices flag.
+   If set, save devices to a TOML file for later recall using the ``--fake-devices`` flag.

 ``mount``
 ========================================

-Mounts the specified device if needed, and prints the mountpoint.

 .. rubric:: Syntax